 Osechi Ryori (Japanese New Year Dishes) is not complete unless Kobumaki (昆布巻き) is packed in the Osechi box.
 Kobumaki is basically umami-rich kombu (edible kelp) that’s rolled up and simmered in dashi soy sauce.

-Today’s dish Salmon Kombu Roll (鮭の昆布巻き) is a fancy version of Kobumaki which features salmon fillet tucked snugly in the center of kombu roll.
+Today’s dish Salmon Kombu Roll (鮭の昆布巻き) is a fancy version of Kobumaki that features a salmon fillet tucked snugly in the center of the kombu roll.
 Not only it’s one of the popular Osechi Ryori dishes to welcome the new year, but it also makes a fantastic meal to enjoy on its own.

 Salmon Kombu Roll – Auspicious Food